vzdrizhni/Ruby-capstone-project/README.md

 # Ruby-capstone-project
 A web scrapper.

 Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites.
-This Webscrapper collects and stores data of all electric guitars from the guitar shop website(https://www.replayguitar.com/collections/electric-guitars?page=1).
+This Webscrapper collects and stores data of all electric guitars from the guitar shop website(https://www.replayguitar.com/collections/electric-guitars?page=1) inside a txt file.

 ## Built With
 - Ruby
+- Nokogiri

 Getting Started
 - Run a command line